Firefox plugins

 Update (2005/12/28): Here's one more extension I'd recommend for Windows users: IETab.
 It allows you to open pages in IE as regular tabs in Firefox.
 You can even configure some pages to always use IE as the rendering engine instead of Gecko, for sites such as Windows Update.

-Plugins and extensions are two different things.
+______________________________________Plugins and extensions are two different things.
 You are talking about extensions.

-"Extensions are small programs (or plug-ins) that add new functionality to Firefox" (from the Firefox help page at http://texturizer.net/firefox/extensions/ ).
+Posted by: tuff_guy (June 18, 2004 05:45 PM) ______________________________________"Extensions are small programs (or plug-ins) that add new functionality to Firefox" (from the Firefox help page at http://texturizer.net/firefox/extensions/ ).

 If there is a difference between an extension and a plugin, can you clarify it?